scozv/blog/_pages/cv.en.md

 Achievement:

-* 800+ commits from January to August 2017, that is 300 commits more than next developer.
+* 800+ commits from January to August 2017.
 * Implementation of 3 business modules.
 * Integration with 2 third party services.
 * Implementation of Akka Work Pulling Pattern and customized `dispatcher`.